Quasi-F-splittings in birational geometry: Preliminaries

 \end{lemma} \begin{proof} In view of {Proposition \ref{prop:Matlis-duality}}, the proof is exactly the same as that of \cite[Lemma 2.2]{BMPSTWW20} (wherein it is assumed that $(R,\m)$ is complete).
 For the convenience of the reader, we briefly summarise the argument.
 Consider the following isomorphisms

-where the first one is Matlis duality ({Proposition \ref{prop:Matlis-duality}}) {and \stacksproj{0A06}}, {whilst} the second one is Grothendieck duality.
+where the first one is Matlis duality ({Proposition \ref{prop:Matlis-duality}}) and \cite[\href{https://stacks.math.columbia.edu/tag/0A06}{Tag 0A06}]{stacks-project}, whilst the second one is Grothendieck duality.
 If $X$ is Cohen-Macaulay, then $\omega_X^{\mydot} = \omega_X[d]$ and the statement of the lemma follows immediately.
 However, we are taking the lowest cohomology $H^{-d}$, and so in general we can argue that the higher cohomologies of $\omega_X^{\mydot}$ do not interfere (we refer to the proof of \cite[Lemma 2.2]{BMPSTWW20} for details). \end{proof}

-Using Matlis duality, we can show the following dual variant of Kodaira/Kawamata-Viehweg vanishing. \begin{lemma} Let $X = \Spec R$ for an excellent domain $R$ admitting a dualising complex, let $f \colon Y \to X$ be a proper birational morphism from an integral normal divisorially Cohen-Macaulay scheme $Y$, and let $L$ be a Weil divisor on $Y$.
+\begin{lemma} Let $X = \Spec R$ for an excellent domain $R$ admitting a dualising complex, let $f \colon Y \to X$ be a proper birational morphism from an integral normal divisorially Cohen-Macaulay scheme $Y$, and let $L$ be a Weil divisor on $Y$.
 Suppose that

-Then $R^if_*\cO_Y(-L)=0$ for every $i>0$. \end{lemma} \begin{proof} To prove this lemma, we may assume that $(R,\m)$ is a local domain with maximal ideal $\m$. {Set $d := \dim R$. }
+Then $R^if_*\cO_Y(-L)=0$ for every $i>0$. \end{lemma} \begin{proof} To prove this lemma, we may assume that $(R,\m)$ is a local domain with maximal ideal $\m$.
+Set $d := \dim R$.

 It is enough to show that {the complex}

 is supported in degree $0$.
 Here, the first equality $\cO_Y(-L)=\cHom(\cO_Y(K_Y+L),\omega_Y)$ can be checked on the regular locus ({see Remark \ref{remark:hom-reflexive}}) in which case it is clear, the second equality follows from {\cite[Theorem 3.3.10(d)]{BH93} and } the fact that $Y$ is divisorially Cohen-Macaulay (and so {$Y$ and} $\cO_Y(K_Y+L)$ are Cohen-Macaulay), and the {isomorphism} {at the end} is Grothendieck duality.